hipsterjazzbo/pubnub-laravel/README.md

 Pubnub::setChannel('channel');
 ```

 You can also set to channel for each method individually, as outlined below.
+If you try to use a method without having a channel set, a `PubnubChannelException` will be thrown.

 ---